lf-edge/ekuiper/docs/en_US/extension/external/external_func.md

 - about: Used to describe the Meta-information of service, including author, detailed description, help document url, etc. For detailed usage, please refer to the example below.
 - interfaces: Used to define a set of service interfaces.
 Services provided by the same server often have the same service address and can be used as a service interface.
 Each service interface contains the following attributes:
-    - protocol: The protocol used by the service. "grpc", "rest" and "msgpack-rpc" are supported currently.
+    - protocol: The protocol used by the service. "grpc", "rest" are supported currently.
+The "msgpack-rpc" is not built by default, you need to build it with build tag "msgpack" by yourself.
+Please refer to [feature compilation](../../operation/compile/features.md#usage) for detail.
     - address: Service address, which must be url.
 For example, typical rpc service address: "tcp://localhost:50000" or http service address "https://localhost:8000".
     - schemaType: The type of service description file.
 Only "protobuf" is supported currently .
     - schemaFile: service description file, currently only proto file is supported.
 The rest and msgpack services also need to be described in proto.